My daughter is interested in joining a Girl Scout girl scout troop

 Who will be my daughter’s leader?
 Girl Scout troops are lead 100% by volunteers.
 In most cases, one or more parents step forward to lead a troop.

-per troop in order for the girls to really get the most out of Sscouting and to insure that volunteer leaders have a manageable amount of girls in their troops..
+per troop in order for the girls to really get the most out of Scouting and to insure that volunteer leaders have a manageable amount of girls in their troops..

-My daughter went to pre-school with several girls and we want to form our own troop.
+My daughter went to preschool with several girls and we want to form our own troop.
 Can we?
-We do our best to assist parents to formTroops that will last throughout their daughter’s primary education and of course, it is always fun to keep those friendships formed in pre-school.
+We do our best to assist parents to form troops that will last throughout their daughter’s primary education and of course, it is always fun to keep those friendships formed in preschool.
 However, to make sure no girl is left out, we do ask leaders to adhere to the first come, first served policy of the Service Unit.